Make A Bento - Case Study

 Background

-During my studies in Shenkar, one of our assignments in 'Interactive' lesson was to design an interface for desktop in which the user customizes an object or a character.
+During my studies in Shenkar, one of our assignments was to design an interface for desktop in which the user customizes an object or a character.

 I decided to create a game that lets you customize a bento box.